Nidovirales

 Nidovirales is an order of enveloped, positive-strand RNA viruses which infect vertebrates and invertebrates.
 Host organisms include mammals, birds, reptiles, amphibians, fish, arthropods, molluscs, and helminths.
-The order includes the families Coronaviridae, Arteriviridae, Roniviridae, and Mesoniviridae.
+The order includes the families Coronaviridae, Arteriviridae, Roniviridae, Tobaniviridae, and Mesoniviridae.

 Member viruses have a viral envelope and a positive-sense, single-stranded RNA genome which is capped and polyadenylated.
 Nidoviruses are named for the Latin nidus, meaning nest, as all viruses in this order produce a 3' co-terminal nested set of subgenomic mRNAs during infection.

 Virology

 Structure

 Nidoviruses have a viral envelope and a positive-sense, single-stranded RNA genome which is capped and polyadenylated.
 The group expresses structural proteins separately from the nonstructural ones.
-The structural proteins are encoded at the 3’ region of the genome and are expressed from a set of subgenomic mRNAs.
+The structural proteins are encoded at the 3' region of the genome and are expressed from a set of subgenomic mRNAs.

 Member viruses encode one main proteinase and between one and three accessory proteinases which are mainly involved in expressing the replicase gene.
 These proteinases are also responsible for activating or inactivating specific proteins at the correct time in the virus life cycle, ensuring replication occurs at the right time.